 Size and Weight

 Find a bike that you can swing your leg over and lift on your own.

 This is something you can test in the shop, but you’ll need to make sure you can handle the weight of your e-bike and that it’s suitable for your height and weight.
 If you are purchasing online, be sure to read the height and weight specifications for each model that you look at, as well as read reviews from people your size.

-On average, e-bikes weigh between 38lbs and 70lbs.
-This is primarily due to the weight of the battery.
-This is quite heavy if you consider the average road bike is only 17lbs.
+On average, e-bikes weigh between 38 lbs and 70 lbs, with some weighing as much as 89 lbs.
+This is primarily due to the weight of the frame and battery.
+This is quite heavy if you consider the average road bike is only 17 lbs.